 - Another interesting place to learn about the saltpeter industry is the Regional Museum of Iquique.

-- Places in the vicinity worth a visit are the Reserva Nacional Pampa del Tamarugal along Ruta 5 (south of Humberstone) and the coastal town of Pisagua (Ruta 40), north of Iquique.
+- Places in the vicinity that are worth a visit: the Reserva Nacional Pampa del Tamarugal along Ruta 5 (south of Humberstone) and the coastal town of Pisagua (Ruta 40), north of Iquique.